pcrubianoa/laravelEloquentExpertLevel/readme.md

         }
     }

-We can use the when method to replace the conditional if:
+You can use the when method to replace the conditional if:

     <?php